 5. Does the product support a diverse range of learners?

 Will kids with different cultural or linguistic backgrounds or learning styles have access to the content?
 Does the product have built-in tools to help struggling readers, English-language learners, special education students, or kids with learning differences?
+A site like Newsela reaches all learners by providing high-interest, nonfiction texts that can be adjusted to individual students' reading levels.

 6. Is enough learning content covered -- without sacrificing depth?